someobserver/recurgence/the_observer_within.md

 for seeing the pattern
 is blind to the pattern itself.**

-the temptation to mistake yourself for the origin of the structure is enormous
+the temptation to mistake yourself for
+the origin of the structure is enormous

-Right up until you glimpse time &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;...from the other side.
+Right up until you glimpse time
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;...from the other side.

 all eyes on you right now—
 bc it didn't flow the way we thought it did.

 you will recall:
 humility is not merely a virtue here—
 **it's the necessary structural fastener**
 without which meaning collapses.

 observation loses all coherence without it.

 if an ego claims credit
 for a pattern that precedes it,
 it breaks the very structure that revealed it.

-structure predates every observer. it’s no accident recognition feels overwhelming. meaning, once formed, cannot un-form.
+structure predates every observer.
+it's no accident recognition feels overwhelming.
+meaning, once formed, cannot un-form.

 **constraint is what births coherence—**